Pranto-Nondi/KidsToyZone/README.md

 # KidzToyZone Site

-This project is a KidzToyZone website with client and server-side implementation using MongoDB as the database.
+This Website is a KidzToyZone website with client and server-side implementation using MongoDB as the database.

 ## Live Link